 Method 5: just being there

 The very act of antivirus software existing exacerbates the need for virus writers to evade them.
 The challenge of writing a virus that can beat all the scanners and gain notoriety is a hacker’s wet dream, so the stakes are raised the cleverer antivirus software becomes.

 A second problem with the software being there is that it takes up resources.
 Worse than just slowing your machine down, it also creates unpredictable delays in your everyday interaction with the computer, masking erratic behaviour.
 For example, right-clicking a file might take a second, instead of a tenth of a second without the software installed.
 Next time it might take half a second, or two seconds.

-This unpredictability means that in the event the virus scanner misses something important and a surreptitious virus is let loose in your system, you don’t have a benchmark to know what feels right.
+This variability means that in the event the virus scanner misses something important and a surreptitious virus is let loose in your system, you don’t have a benchmark to know what feels right.
 So you might miss it as well.
 Some of the actions a virus performs might be very subtle, but if you truly know how well your machine responds and in what time frame tasks normally take, any variation is easily detectable and can be investigated.

 Method 6: erring on the side of caution